 - Planning and creating assessments to measure if learning objects are met

 Instructional designers do not typically have contact with students.
-The courses they design are usually facilitated by online faculty members.
+Instead, the courses they design are usually facilitated by online faculty members.

-Instructional design jobs may often be work-at-home positions, particularly if they are contract positions, but many employment positions in instructional design can easily transition to telecommuting.
-(Keep in mind that work-at-home jobs in instructional design are rarely entry level.)
+Positions for instructional designers may be for regular employment or for independent contractors or consultants and may often be for work-at-home positions.
+Working from home is common among contract positions, but even regular employment positions in instructional design can easily transition to telecommuting.
+Keep in mind, however, that work-at-home jobs in instructional design are rarely entry level.

-Full-time instructional design jobs are usually salaried positions.
-Part-time employment and contract positions in the field are most likely paid hourly.
+Full-time instructional design jobs are usually salaried positions, but part-time employment and contract positions in the field are most likely paid hourly.
 However, some independent contractors in instructional design may be paid for an entire project, rather than hourly.

-Just as what an instructional designer does varies, the path to a career in instruction design is not a singular route.
-People come to the instructional design profession after first having been teachers, writers, editors, media specialists, trainers, etc. This is the type of job that many learn by doing.
-However, others learn it though school.
+The role an instructional designer varies widely, so the path to a career in instruction design is not a singular route.
+People often come to the instructional design profession after first having been teachers, writers, editors, media specialists, trainers, etc. This is the type of job that many learn by doing; however, others learn it through school.

 A bachelor degree is the minimum educational requirement for an instructional designer.
 If that degree is in a related field, such as education or communication, all the better.
 However, some employers may look for a master’s in instructional design or instructional technology.
 Without a master’s degree, experience in teaching, training, writing or web technology is usually expected.

-Some skills required or helpful in instructional design:
+Some skills that are required or helpful for a career in instructional design: